wellyshen/react-cool-form/docs/getting-started.md

 As a React developer, there're two strategies of implementing forms, the [controlled components](https://reactjs.org/docs/forms.html#controlled-components) and [uncontrolled components](https://reactjs.org/docs/uncontrolled-components.html), each has its advantages and timing of use.
 The controlled components serve form state as [the single source of truth](https://en.wikipedia.org/wiki/Single_source_of_truth).
 However, the uncontrolled components make our code more **concise** and **performant**.

-`react-cool-form` combines these advantages and references the [UX theory](https://www.nngroup.com/articles/errors-forms-design-guidelines) of [Nielsen Norman Group](https://www.nngroup.com) as the basis for our [API](./docs/use-form) design to help you beat all kinds of forms 👊🏻.
+React Cool Form combines these advantages and references the [UX theory](https://www.nngroup.com/articles/errors-forms-design-guidelines) of [Nielsen Norman Group](https://www.nngroup.com) as the basis for our [API](./docs/use-form) design to help you beat all kinds of forms 👊🏻.

 ## Requirement

-To use `react-cool-form`, you must use `react@16.8.0` or greater which includes hooks.
+To use React Cool Form, you must use `react@16.8.0` or greater which includes hooks.

 ## Installation